timtebeek/major-migrations-made-easy-slides/slides.md

 on Open Source projects,
 have a look at public.moderne.io

-And if you have any questions, I’ve found the team behind OpenRewrite to be very friendly and responsive.
+And if you have any questions, you can reach out on our public Slack or via email.
 -->
 ---